 Tenderness or Bleeding

 Followed by the inflammation and redness, your gums may feel tender, and even bleed when you floss or brush.
 This is another sign your gums need help.
 If your gums are exhibiting these symptoms, ask your dentist what you can do to fight gum disease.

 Painful or Loose Teeth

 Gums receding can cause teeth to be loose, or even painful, as the protection of the gums around your teeth slowly goes away.
 At this point it is possible you may be experiencing a more advanced form of gum disease, periodontitis.
 If you are experiencing these symptoms, get to your dentist right away to find out how to cure your gum disease.

 As gums recede and more tooth surface area is exposed, especially around the roots and nerves, tooth sensitivity may increase.
 This is another sign your gums need help.
 If you experience tooth sensitivity, even if it isn’t gum disease, it can be an indicator something is wrong.
 Listen to your body and check in with your dentist to determine the cause and appropriate treatment for your situation.

-Call our Champaign, IL, dental office to make an appointment with a dentist who may be able to help you find out more about this topic, and improve your oral health.
+Call our Champaign Dental Office to make an appointment with a dentist who may be able to help you find out more about this topic, and improve your oral health.